 1. The Climate Society: Knowledge, Politics and Practices of Transformation

-2. The Good Economy: Values and Controversies in politics of the environment, politics of care and the life sciences
+2. The Good Economy: Practices of valuation, care and economization in politics of nature, health and the life sciences

 3. Social Media, Digital STS, Market Research and The Public

 This course builds on teaching from the introductory course TIK4001, and is a specialization course in science and technology studies (STS).

 - Advanced insight into key political and scientific topics within the fields of climate change, bioeconomy, life science, and the digital society.

 - Advanced insight into valuation studies, STS-literature on economization and financialization, and the scholarly literature on bioeconomies.

 - Analyse issues in particular locations institutionally, historically, and politically.

 - Ability to analyse complex cases and ongoing issues and controversies.